-1a. the level of development of the productive forces in a society explains the nature of its economic structure.
 1b.
-The economic structure of a society has the effect of furthering the development of the productive forces 2a.
-The economic structure explains the nature of its superstructure. of 2b.
+The economic structure of a society has the effect of furthering the development of the productive forces 1 1 2b.
 The superstructure of a society is has the effect of contributing to the stability of the economic structure

 Cohen argues that 1a and 1b are compatible, and 2a and 2b are compatible, only if the word "explains" in the left hand propositions is taken to mean "functionally explains":